 Hoi An is a magical place with endless things to do.
 Try to pull yourself away from the lantern-lined alleys, picturesque Ancient Town, serene rice terraces, and gorgeous beaches for a half-day adventure so that you can immerse yourself in local history, culture, and arts.
+To get to Hoi An from other cities in Vietnam book a bus ticket on Bookaway.com.
 These are the very best day trips from Hoi An around central Vietnam.

 LEARN ABOUT ANCIENT CHAM CIVILIZATION

-Tucked away discretely within the dense jungle lay the remains of houses of worships once erected by the Champa Kings as a sacred space for honoring and praying to Hindu deities.
-The ruins, named My Son, were used by members of the royal family wishing to communicate with the Gods from the 4th to 13th century.
+Tucked away discreetly within the dense jungle lay the remains of houses of worships once erected by the Champa Kings as a sacred space for honoring and praying to Hindu deities.
+The ruins, named My Son, were used by members of the royal family wishing to communicate with the Gods from the 4th to 13th centuries.

 The Hindu monuments are considered to be the longest inhabited archaeological site in Indochina, but no one ever actually lived there, not even the Hindu monks who tended to the grounds.
 In fact, My Son was strictly a place for the royal family to worship and be interred.
 The kingdom of Champapura, which is Sanskrit for City of the Cham people, where the royals and commoners lived, was about 20 km away from the My Son religious complex.